Cities are wrestling with a potential new exodus in the COVID-19 era, but Urban-X still believes in their future – TechCrunch

 Embodying the tensions that cities across the world face as they wrestle with controlling a pandemic in dense, urban environments, Urban-X, the accelerator for technology startups focused on the problems cities face, has launched its eighth, fully remote, cohort.

-While the accelerator program backed by the BMW-owned Mini Cooper automaker and the venture capital firm Urban Us is based in Brooklyn, it’s conducting its latest program virtually, with participating startups coming from Atlanta, Sydney, San Francisco, Boston, Burlington, and Los Angeles, according to a statement.
+While the accelerator program backed by the BMW-owned Mini Cooper automaker and the venture capital firm Urban Us is based in Brooklyn, it’s conducting its latest program virtually, with participating startups coming from Atlanta, Sydney, San Francisco, Boston, Burlington and Los Angeles, according to a statement.

 “Long term, we are bullish on cities.
 I think that COVID and climate change share some things in common.
 If we think that COVID is disruptive, and not only a threat to economic livelihood but human life, climate change, is certainly a much larger threat,” said Micah Kotch, the managing director of Urban-X. “I think that cities have withstood pandemics previously.
-I think that we will moving forward.
+I think that we will be moving forward.
 The clear things that we need are really good political leadership.
 We need to heed science and to act quickly based on the best possible science and we need collective action.
-And that’s where I see a lot of overlap between covid and climate.”
+And that’s where I see a lot of overlap between COVID and climate.”

 The latest batch of companies that Urban-X will work with includes:

-- Adiona: a machine learning-based service to optimize hourly workforces in logistics and supply chain management.
+- Adiona: a machine learning-based service to optimize hourly workforces in logistics and supply chain management

 - Aquagenuity: a company providing search information about water quality for consumers